-David R Blumberg- Chairman- appointed as a Commissioner October 2003; appointed Chairman July 1, 2004; continuing for three consecutive terms, term to December 2021.
+David R Blumberg- Chairman- appointed as a Commissioner October 2003; appointed Chairman July 1, 2004; continuing for three consecutive terms, term to expire December 2021.
 Chairman Blumberg received a Bachelor's of Arts degree in political Science from Loyola College and a Master's of Science degree in Library Science from the University of Maryland.
 For twenty years, he was the director of the Baltimore City Detention Center Enoch Pratt Library.
 Chairman Blumberg is a member of the Board for John Hopkins Club, Chairman of Santa Claus Anonymous, President of the Village at Home, an aging in place non-profit for North Baltimore City, as well as the Secretary of the Hampden Midtown Kiwanis.
 In May 2015, Chairman Blumberg was recognized by the Association of Paroling Authorities International, (APAI) a worldwide organization representing all releasing authorities, with the Ben Baer Award.
 This award was established to recognize and reward an individual who has demonstrated significant service in the field of parole or community corrections.
-Chairman Blumberg was elected July 1, 2018 to be the President of APAI and re-elected in 2020.
-He also received the Vincent O'Leary Award for his vision, leadership and commitment to the field of parole.
+Chairman Blumberg was elected July 1, 2018 to be the President of APAI.